eparlato/christmas-lights-kata/christmas-lights-backlog.md

 Each Light object deals with the command.
 The method Light.setStatus becomes Light.execute(command).
 This way, in the next version of the app I have only to use a different Light object.

 Manager.getLightStatus should return the lights' status of the whole grid.
 Otherwise, I will receive a grid with status at different positions compared to the original grid.

+Total time spent: 18 pomodoros => 9h

 ### Questions

 * In the early steps of the development of the app, seems convenient to just rely on end-to-end tests.
-If I develop each single part in TDD from step one, and I later discover that I need to change the architecture, introduce new objects or whatever, I need to change the tests all well.
+If I develop each single part in TDD from step one, and I later discover that I need to change the architecture, introduce new objects or whatever, I need to change the tests as well.
 If I rely on end-to-end test I can modify the architecture more easily.
 How to deal with this problem?